gcalacdayuniv/2026lms/README.md

 * **`js/app.js`:** The master orchestrator that imports and initializes all modules.

 ### 2. Backend API (Cloudflare Workers)
 * **`worker/worker.js`:** The centralized edge controller.
 It implements strict CORS headers locked to the frontend domain (`https://plv.workers.dev` and its variants).
-It acts as a secure proxy to Google Apps Script and directly manages the database relationships for User accounts, Course generation, Target Restrictions, Program Management, Student Enrollments, Batch Attendance inserting (with performance points), Password modification logic, global User Status updates, and weighted Recitation Pool queries.
+It acts as a secure proxy to Google Apps Script and directly manages the database relationships for User accounts, Course generation, Target Restrictions, Program Management, Student Enrollments, Batch Attendance inserting (with performance points), Profile detail updates, Password modification logic, global User Status updates, and weighted Recitation Pool queries.

 ### 3. Database Layer (Cloudflare D1 - Serverless SQLite)
 The database uses Universally Unique Identifiers (UUIDs) for all primary keys, generated on the edge via `crypto.randomUUID()`.